by Christopher Pike

 Angela chases the dog out of the house and lights the fire.
 The explosion is massive.
 The end result killed all 32 infected students; which included the entire Point football team and cheerleading squad.
 Angela’s body was never recovered.
 Tallied together with the murders throughout the book, that leaves the body count at 39.
 The dog survived.
 In a brief epilogue, we learn that Detective Nguyen adopts the dog.
 After the tragedy, people are moving out of Point in droves.
 It also reveals what’s left of Angela; a monster with no memory of what she once was.
-She knows only hunger, save for the pendant she wears that reminds it to stay away from humans.
+She knows only hunger, save for the pendant she wears that reminds her to stay away from humans.
 It was a nice creepy touch to an absolutely brutal ending.

 For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.
 I then split that in two to give it a rating out of 5 stars.
 Those criteria are Concept (the overall idea), Execution (the mechanics of storytelling), Character (the protagonists, antagonists, and villains), Scare Factor (from a childhood standpoint), and Originality (subversion and reliance on genre tropes).

 The concept reminded me of Warren Ellis’ Ocean, but I believe Monster came out first.
 Either way, the two stories are very different takes on a similar concept.

 This book wasted no time getting started and never once let up throughout.
 My one reason for docking a point is the history of The World was a bit confusing and muddy at times.
 It seemed to imply ancient humans had space travel and the ability to destroy a planet, which is a pretty tall leap without any context beyond Angela’s dreams.
 It didn’t distract from the plot, but it left me wanting more.
 Either some clarity on this history or fewer details would have made it less confusing.